alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2026-03-08-experiments-in-agentic-ai-part-v-building-a-knowledge-pipeline.md

 But over time I came to understand that the harder problem lies elsewhere: the retrieval system that feeds data to the agents.

-In the earlier posts I used LangChain (Parts I–III) and then, in Part IV, I swapped in LlamaIndex, which proved easier to work with and helped clarify how indexing and retrieval should be structured.
+In the earlier posts I used LangChain (Parts I – III) and then, in Part IV, I swapped in LlamaIndex, which proved easier to work with and helped clarify how indexing and retrieval should be structured.

 However, those experiments still ran mostly as local pipelines designed for exploration rather than deployment.

 Today I present an entirely new stack — one designed to be deployable in a real-world environment.
 The system runs as an AWS pipeline, with containerised services in ECS, persistent storage in S3 and RDS, and deployment orchestrated through GitHub Actions.

 So, this post is not about clever agent design, but about building the infrastructure that makes reliable AI workflows possible.

+---

 ## Architecture